daveshanley/quobix.com/content/articles/asyncapi-streaming-using-golang/index.md

     rws.readyChan <- true
 }
 {{< /highlight >}}

-In our success handler '**handleWordFetchSuccess**', we cast the response of the API call into a '**[]string**' slice.
-We send a bool down our '**readyChan**' to alert Plank that we're ready to go.
+In our success handler `handleWordFetchSuccess`, we cast the response of the API call into a '**[]string**' slice.
+We send a bool down our `readyChan` to alert Plank that we're ready to go.

 ### 3.3 Handling a failed random word API call

-If our failure handler '**handleWordFetchFailure**' activates, we make up some random words of our own and proceed anyway.
+If our failure handler `handleWordFetchFailure` activates, we make up some random words of our own and proceed anyway.
 The list isn't very long, but it still fulfills the contract.

 {{< highlight go >}}
 // handleWordFetchFailure will parse a failed random word API request.